-Last updated 02/06/2020
+Last updated 07/08/2020

 We keep saying that DevOps is a culture.
 But what does that mean?

 DevOps is a set of practices that combines software development and information-technology operations which aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
-But the question is, how can this build a culture?
+But the question is, how can DevOps build a culture?

 Well, when an organization decides to go DevOps, that’s kind of a 180-degree change of scenarios.
 You need to develop new practices, train your employees to follow the DevOps norms and since it’s a drastic change from the traditional methodology, it will take a great amount of time for your organization to adopt it.

 If you walk through history, what changes do you see in the culture of the medieval time period, early modern time period, and today, as in the modern time period?
 That’s easy to answer.
 Their attire, their food habit, the way of communication, vehicles- everything is much evolved in the modern time period and is still evolving.
 So, what does an organization’s cultural change can bring?
 Yes, you guessed it right!
 It’s new DevOps tools and technologies that impact cultural change truly.
-And to bridge the two worlds of Development and Operations, DevOps tools are the need of the hour to build a DevOps culture.
-Since DevOps is more of a cross-functional mode of working, people working under this culture prefer using a DevOps toolset as a toolchain that performs the following functions:
+And using the proper DevOps automation tools with a pinch of AI and ML can do the trick towards business transformation easily!

-Slack was launched in 2013 and still ruling the DevOps world like a pro.
+Slack was launched in 2013 and is still ruling the DevOps world like a pro.
 Slack is the most commonly used DevOps tool used by most organizations till date.
 It is mostly used for effective communication.
 It allows developers to collaborate using toolchains in the same environment they are communicating with other maintenance and service members.

 Just like Slack, Docker too was launched in 2013 and didn’t stop its journey there, only continued to evolve.
 Docker is a set of Platform as a Service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a single operating system kernel and therefore use fewer resources than virtual machines.

-Buddy is a web-based and self-hosted continuous integration and delivery software for Git developers that can be used to build, test and deploy web sites and applications with code from GitHub, Bitbucket and GitLab.
-It employs Docker containers with pre-installed languages and frameworks for builds, alongside DevOps, monitoring and notification actions.
+Buddy is a web-based and self-hosted continuous integration and delivery software for Git developers that can be used to build, test, and deploy web sites and applications with code from GitHub, Bitbucket, and GitLab.
+It employs Docker containers with pre-installed languages and frameworks for builds, alongside DevOps, monitoring, and notification actions.
 Buddy’s configuration is performed by arranging predefined actions into sequences called pipelines.
 Pipelines can be triggered automatically on a push to a branch, manually, or recurrently.
 Actions include Docker-based builds, deployment to FTP/SFTP and IaaS services, delivery to version control, SSH scripts, website monitoring, and conditional notifications.
-Contrary to other CI tools like Jenkins or Travis CI, Buddy does not use YAML files to describe the process,
+Contrary to other CI tools like Jenkins or Travis CI, Buddy does not use YAML files to describe the process.

 This one entered Infoworld’s open source hall of fame as the greatest open source software of all the time!
 Snort is a free open source network intrusion detection system (IDS) and intrusion prevention system (IPS) created in 1998 by Martin Roesch, founder and former CTO of Sourcefire.
 Snort is now developed by Cisco, which purchased Sourcefire in 2013.
 Snort's open-source network-based intrusion detection/prevention system (IDS/IPS) has the ability to perform real-time traffic analysis and packet logging on Internet Protocol (IP) networks.
 Snort performs protocol analysis, content searching, and matching.
 Snort can also be used to detect probes or attacks including operating system fingerprinting attempts, semantic URL attacks, buffer overflows, server message block probes, and stealth port scans.

-Nargios is a free and open-source computer-software application that monitors systems, networks, and infrastructure.
+Nagios is a free and open-source computer-software application that monitors systems, networks, and infrastructure.
 Nagios offers to monitor and alert services for servers, switches, applications, and services.
 It alerts users when things go wrong and alert them a second time when the problem has been resolved.
 Ethan Galstad and a group of developers wrote Nagios as NetSuite.
 In 2015 they were able to actively maintain both the official and unofficial plugins.

 Among all the DevOps tools, Kubernetes is the most talked-about one till this year.
 Kubernetes is an open-source container orchestration system for automating application deployment, scaling, and management.
 It was originally designed by Google and is now maintained by the Cloud Native Computing Foundation.
 It aims to provide a "platform for automating deployment, scaling, and operations of application containers across clusters of hosts".
 It works with a range of container tools, including Docker.
 Many cloud services offer a Kubernetes-based platform or infrastructure as a service (PaaS or IaaS) on which Kubernetes can be deployed as a platform-providing service.
 Many vendors also provide their own branded Kubernetes distributions.